rbarzic/boolean-logic/README.md

 # boolean-logic

-A clojure library to play with boolean logic (under construction !)
+A clojure library to play with boolean logic.
+Note that this library is under construction and a lot of change is to be expected (for example introduction of record and protocol)

 ## Usage/Installation